core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 In addition, this document uses the following terms.

-* Source application endpoint: an origin client producing a request, or an origin server producing a response.
+* Source application endpoint: an origin client producing a request or an origin server producing a response.

-* Destination application endpoint: an origin server intended to consume a request, or an origin client intended to consume a response.
+* Destination application endpoint: an origin server intended to consume a request or an origin client intended to consume a response.

 * Application endpoint: a source or destination application endpoint.